Country of origin: eritrea

 [r] Yes, very much.

-[i] And the two languages?
+[i] What about the two languages?

-[i] Does the issue of immigration hurt you?
+[i] Does the immigration issue bother you?

 [i] Thank you very much